whitneyburton/portfolios/students/1606-back/brian-heim/201611xx-brian-heim-m3.markdown

 ### Playing a Part

-* Armstrong Posse - I contributed during the creation of our linear regression app and participate regularly in posse meetings and discussions
+* Armstrong Posse - I contributed during the creation of our linear regression app, and some lesson plans and participate regularly in posse meetings and discussions.
+Along with Jean Joeris created an app and built a neural net from scratch which will be used as a learning resource/example for the posse.
 * Regularly empty dishes and load/run dishwashers in big workspace
-* Organized disc-golf outings with the #disc-golfers channel and met/offered advice to some new Mod 1 students
+* Organized disc-golf outings with the #disc-golfers channel
-* Paired with Mod 1 students early in the mod to help with projects and homework
+* Served as a Pre-Work Guide for incomming students
 * Regularly arranged and re-arranged Big Workspace furniture for guest speakers and Gear-Up.